Does gold rust?

 The skill of alloying gold is then to balance wearability, hardness and appearance, against softness and resistance to tarnish or corrosion.

 Nine carat is affordable and very hard wearing, but lacks lustre and tarnishes easily.
 18 carat is not so hard, but has a far greater lustre.
 Twenty-two carat is even brighter but is too soft for intricate items of jewellery.
-Pure gold, though totally rust resistant, is a soft metal, impracticable for virtually all general purposes.
+Pure gold, though totally rust resistant, is a soft metal, impractical for virtually all general purposes.
 Instead pure gold is used as store of wealth, such as the gold bars and coins sold by companies such as ourselves.

 If the contents of your jewellery box are looking a little tarnished it could be easy to return its sparkle.
 A simple wash in warm water with washing-up liquid may be all it takes.
 After washing, dry with a soft cloth and gently rub with a polishing cloth.
 A soft cotton swab can be used for hard to reach places.

 Some people suggest using toothpaste or baking soda but to clean real gold a simple wash will usually suffice.
+As mentioned above however, when it comes to gold coins (particularly collectable coins), it is generally advised to save yourself the tedious job, and not clean old coins.

 - How To Buy Gold